 A mentor: your mentor (a Hill Dickinson solicitor) will be on hand from day one and throughout your training contract to offer advice, guidance and support.

 Office sharing: you will share an office with a partner, who will help you develop your legal knowledge and be there to support you.

 A social scene: our trainees work really hard and as you’d expect, it’s not all fun and games.
-But when they do let their hair down, they get together and do it properly!
-You’re welcome to get involved in the firm’s sports and CSR teams, too.
+But then they do let their hair down, they get together and do it properly.
+You’re welcome to get involved in the firm’s staff and family and sustainability programmes.

 • King's College London – 25 October 2017